yingxue-zhang/INFO536/project1/README.md

 # MNIST Image Classification

 #### Due Date
-* Thursday Sep 7, 2023 (23:59)
+* Sunday Sep 17, 2023 (23:59)

 #### Total Points
 * 100 (One Hundred)

 ## Goal
-In this project, you will be asked to classify MNIST dataset with deep neural networks.
-You can build any neural nets as you want, for example, you can construct fully-connected layers, or CNNs, or both, etc..
+In this project, you will classify MNIST dataset with deep neural networks.
+You can build any neural nets as you want, for example, you can construct fully-connected layers, or CNNs, or others.
 This project should be completed in Python 3.
 Keras, Pytorch, and Tensorflow are recommended.

 ## Deliverables & Grading
 * PDF Report (50%)